 The rise of video-sharing services made it easier than ever to find interesting clips and short films.
-Vimeo in particular is known as a platform for sharing high-quality, artistic shorts.
-But as convenient as Vimeo is, there is a sense of impermanence to it; all those videos are stored on a server far away from you, inaccessible the moment you don’t have an Internet connection.
+Vimeo, in particular, is known as a platform for sharing high-quality, artistic shorts.
+As convenient as Vimeo is, though, there’s a sense of impermanence to it — all those videos are stored on a server far away from you, inaccessible the moment you lose your internet connection.

-Important: Keep in mind that laws regarding the copying and distribution of copyrighted material vary by location.
-Individual copyright holders might also have their own policies about whether or not they are fine with people making copies of their works.
-If you’re going to make a copy of a video on Vimeo, be aware of the creator’s stance on these issues.
+Editor’s Note: Keep in mind that laws regarding the copying and distribution of copyrighted material vary by location.
+Copyright holders might also have their own policies about whether they are fine with people making copies of their work.
+If you’re going to make a copy of a video on Vimeo, be aware of the creator’s stance.

-The first (and simplest) way to get a copy of a video on Vimeo is from the site itself.
-Many of the videos on Vimeo include a download option.
-If a video includes that option, there will be a button located under the video description that says “Download.”
-Simply click this button and a dropdown box will give you different formats (such as SD or HD) to choose from.
+The first (and easiest) way to get a copy of a video from Vimeo is from the site itself.
+After all, many of the videos on Vimeo include a download option.
+If a video includes that option, there will be a button located under the video description that says Download.
+Simply click this button and a pop-up window will give you different formats and resolution options (such as SD or HD) to choose from.

-There are a number of programs available on the web that allow you to record what is happening on-screen and save the recording as a video file.
-These programs might require a bit of finesse to use properly.
-Thankfully they aren’t too difficult to navigate.
+There are a number of programs available on the web that allow you to record what is happening on-screen and save the recording as a video file, though most require a bit of finesse to use properly.
+Thankfully, freemium programs such as Ezvid (Windows) and Icecream (Windows, MacOS) aren’t too difficult to utilize.